Crazy Man With A Gun

 Thank gawd Art didn't.

-The distance from Art's rifle's flash supressor to this bozo's chest couldn't have been more than 5 feet when he leaned over the pushbumper and slid that gun up the hood.
+The distance from Art's rifle's flash supressor to this bozo's chest couldn't have been more than 5 feet when the guy leaned over the pushbumper and slid that gun up the hood toward Art.
 Probably more like 4 feet.
 Call it a meter and a half.
 There were probably 10 guns pointing at the guy, and nobody dropped hammer on this armed man refusing to stop when ordered to.
 Remarkable, really.
 But Art was closest.
 His call.
 He was talking to the man in a clear, direct manner while looking through the sights.
 I'd like to believe that it was his confidence in his ability to stop the guy that saved the man's life.
-In the light and shadow there, no one could see the empty magazine well, and that wouldn't mean anything, anyway-- who wants to be the unlucky one to catch the single round in the chamber of an improvised single-shot?
+In the light and shadow there that night, no one could see the empty magazine well, and that wouldn't mean anything, anyway-- who wants to be the unlucky one to catch the single round in the chamber of an improvised single-shot?

 Art's sergeant started telling cops to clear out.
 Some of us who had hurried to get there almost got our feelings hurt.
 But we cleared out.